 It’s practically spring and that means spring cleaning!
 Don’t forget your ducts during this time of renewal.
 Since a great amount of our in-home air enters through our duct system, it’s crucial to keep it from getting dirty with bacteria, mildew, and dust.
 When you have your ducts cleaned, ask the company to check for duct leaks, also.
 Leaks in the duct system can cause additional contaminants to enter your air and circulate throughout your home.
 Confirming they are clean and maintained will help keep your air clean and your loved ones safe.

 With the move to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and cooling systems work to keep our home comfortable.
 Energy-efficiency is a great thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
 This can cause the air to become motionless and contaminants (indoor air pollution) are stuck inside your home’s air – the air you and your family breathe.
 An air ventilation system observes indoor and outdoor temperatures and humidity and continually brings the required air replacement.
 This can add 5% to 10% more fresh air each hour, reducing the concentration of airborne contaminants.

 Get A Home Health Report

-So, yes, it’s frightening to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.
+So, yes, it’s terrifying to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.